St. Johns County Quick Facts

 County Quick Facts

-St. Johns County is home to more than 190,000 people that are served by three municipalities and the County Government.
+St. Johns County is home to more than 254,000 people that are served by two municipalities and the County Government.

 The County is 608 square miles and is surrounded with beaches, riverfront, and dozens of historical landmarks, which makes it ideally positioned to attract visitors and industry.

-St. Johns County has 3 incorporated cities St. Augustine, St. Augustine Beach, and Hastings.
-Unincorporated communities include Ponte Vedra, Switzerland, Crescent Beach, Tocoi, Bakersville, Picolatta, Orangedale, Fruit Cove, Summer Haven and Vilano Beach.
+St. Johns County has 2 incorporated cities St. Augustineand St. Augustine Beach.
+Unincorporated communities include Ponte Vedra, Hastings, Switzerland, Crescent Beach, Tocoi, Bakersville, Picolatta, Orangedale, Fruit Cove, Summer Haven and Vilano Beach.
 St. Augustine, the county seat, was incorporated under Florida law on December 2, 1924.
 It has a city manager and an elected commissioners form of government.
-Hastings, the potato capital of Florida, was incorporated in 1931 and has a mayor and an elected council type of government.
-St. Augustine Beach was incorporated on January 1, 1960 and also has the mayor/council form of government.
+St. Augustine Beach was incorporated on January 1, 1960 and has a mayor and elected council form of government.

-A recent study places St. Johns County as one of the fastest growing in the State through the year 2010, including job growth and income growth.
-Total population in St. Johns County's grew 54.3% in the last 10 years, compared to Florida's growth rate of 17.6%.
+A recent study places St. Johns County as one of the fastest growing in the State, including job growth and income growth.
+Recent data from the U.S. Census Bureau indicates that the population increased 4.2 percent between 2017 and 2018, making St. Johns County the eighth-fastest growing county in the country.

-The county was created in 1821 when General Andrew Jackson, Governor of the Territory of Florida, divided the State in two Counties.
-The East was designated St. Johns County and the West was named Escambia County.
+General Andrew Jackson, the Governor of the Territory of Florida, established the county in 1821, when he divided the state into two counties.
+Jackson designated the eastern portion of the state as St. Johns County and designated the western portion as Escambia County.
 St. Johns County has since diminished in size to approximately 608 square miles, but remains one of the foremost counties in Florida and, indeed, the Nation.

 County Government Quick Facts